PerryFish/Secrete.store/README.md

 # Secrete.store
-This repository holds a lot of scientific research codes
+This repository holds a lot of scientific research codes for PerryFish